-To export the Plan View, right-click and select EXPORT.
+To export the Plan View, right-click and select Export.
 The Export dialog box is then displayed, allowing you to define the file format to export the Plan View as.
-The Plan View can be exported as an AutoCAD DWG or DXF drawing file or Microsoft Windows Enhanced Metafile.
-See the chapter titled Importing and Exporting on page 471 for more information.
+The Plan View can be exported as an Autodesk[®]AutoCAD[®]DWG or DXF drawing file or Microsoft Windows Enhanced Metafile.